 They make you feel bad about yourself while also making you feel good about them.

-Big brands and big plastic have told us to recycle, knowing full well that recycling plastic doesn’t work, and they had no intention that the plastic would ever be recycled.
-They make you feel good about their brand and make you feel bad by saying that you need to do more to stop the plastic pollution problem.
+Big brands and big plastic have told us to recycle, knowing that recycling plastic doesn’t work.
+They had no intention that the plastic would ever be recycled.
+They make you feel good about their brand and make you feel bad by saying that you need to stop the plastic pollution problem.
 It’s your fault, they say.
 You should do better, they say.
 You should get your community involved, they say.
 You can solve this problem, they say.
-They don’t say they will stop supplying plastic.
+They don’t say that they will stop supplying plastic.
 They don’t provide you with alternative packaging options.
 They don’t pick up your plastic waste themselves and properly dispose of it.
-They keep making more and blaming you for it while they don’t provide an alternative.
+They keep making more and blaming you for it while they don’t provide any alternatives.

 Why P&G is asking you to change your habits to save the planet

 A young girl named Louisa is a cosmic space traveler who has decided to make Earth her new home planet.
 She takes the opportunity to point out some new rules that will require us to adjust our consumption habits to save her newly adopted residence.
 Use cold water.
 Use less water and electricity.
 Use recycled plastic and less packaging.
 “Resource conservation is vital,” she says, as Dad turns off the tap while shaving.
 “My beautiful planet will be respected, which may require some sacrifices.”

 Fast Company’s Jeff Beer writes: Why P&G is asking you to change your habits to save the planet You can read the full article here: Tide – P&G